Terms of Service

 Either of us can end this agreement at any time.

 This Agreement will remain in effect until terminated by either you or us.
-To terminate this Agreement, you may contact Customer Care or simply stop using the Services at any time.
-We reserve the right to suspend or terminate the Services at any time at our sole discretion and without notice.
-For example, we may suspend or terminate your use of the Services if you're violating these Terms or our Acceptable Use Policy.
-All sections of this Agreement that by their nature should survive termination shall survive termination, including without limitation Your Content, Our Intellectual Property, Warranty Disclaimers, Limitation Of Liability, Indemnification, Dispute Resolution and Additional Terms.
+You may terminate this Agreement at any time via the Services.
+We reserve the right to change, suspend or discontinue, or terminate, restrict or disable your use of or access to, parts or all of the Services or their functionality at any time at our sole discretion and without notice.
+For example, we may suspend or terminate your use of part or all of the Services if you're violating these Terms or our Acceptable Use Policy.
+We will endeavor to provide you reasonable notice upon suspending or terminating part or all of the Services.
+All sections of this Agreement that by their nature should survive termination shall survive termination, including without limitation Your Content, Our Intellectual Property, Warranty Disclaimers, Limitation of Liability, Indemnification, Dispute Resolution and Additional Terms.

 14. Limitation Of Liability

 If something bad happens as a result of your using Squarespace, our liability is capped.